inscist/api-guidelines/Guidelines.md

 Retry-After: 60
 ```

-Note: The use of the HTTP Date is inconsistent with the use of ISO 8601 Date Format used throughout this document, but is explicitly defined by the HTTP standard in [RFC 7231][rfc-7231-7-1-1-1].
+> The use of the HTTP Date is inconsistent with the use of ISO 8601 date format used throughout this document, but is explicitly defined by the HTTP standard in [RFC 7231][rfc-7231-7-1-1-1].
 Services **SHOULD** prefer the integer number of seconds (in decimal) format over the HTTP date format.

 ### 10.3.
 Retention policy for operation results
 In some situations, the result of a long running operation is not a resource that can be addressed.